Estimated reading time: 9 minutes

 All members have an equal voice — it doesn’t matter how much money you have deposited with the credit union.

-All credit unions operate under the model of “one member, one vote.”
+All credit unions operate under the “one member, one vote.”

 Q8.
 How Could We Encourage More Canadians To Join A Credit Union?